MicrosoftDocs/power-platform/power-virtual-agents/authoring-fundamentals.md

 Microsoft wants to provide the best possible experience for all customers, including customers with disabilities.
 The bot **Authoring canvas** is built to be accessible from the get-go.

 In general, using the authoring canvas follows standard navigation patterns.
-But for complex scenarios, we've built keyboard shortcuts specifically tailored to help users authoring content using keyboard navigation.
+For complex scenarios, we've built keyboard shortcuts tailored to help users authoring content using keyboard navigation.

 ###  Routing anchors
 Press enter or space on a route anchor to go into editing mode for that route.
 Once in the editing mode, you can tab to other node anchors.
-Once the desired anchor is selected, you can:
+Once the anchor is selected, you can:

 - Press ```Delete``` to delete the route, and make the target node of the route an orphan node if this route is the only route leading to that node.
 - Press ```Escape``` to take the user out of tab mode and resume normal tabbing.
 - Press ```Enter``` or ```Space``` on a different node to reconnect the route to the new node (same source node, new target node).
-- Press ```Tab``` to take you to the next viable location to drop this route.
+- Press ```Tab``` to take you to the next available location to drop this route.

 At any time, pressing these hotkeys on a route anchor will read out the properties of the route:
 - ```Alt + Shift + A``` will read out the source node.